There for Tomorrow: Nightscape EP, breakup, and A F T R H R (2014–2019)

 On December 26, 2013, the band released a video announcing the release of a new album in January 2014.
 The band later released a statement explaining that the album would be delayed due to several setbacks.
 The band then released a single from the upcoming album, Dark Purple Sky on iTunes.
 It was met with mixed to positive reviews, reviewers noting that the new track had elements resembling a Thirty Seconds to Mars or U2 track.
 On May 14, 2014, the band released another single from their upcoming EP, titled Racing Blood.
 In June 2014 the band officially announced that a new EP, Nightscape, would be released in October 2014.

 On November 19, the band posted a statement officially announcing the end of the band saying "trying to find themselves as individuals".
 They played their farewell shows during December 2014 in their hometown in Orlando.

 One year after the breakup, Maile and Kamrada, who had been the primary performers on the Nightscape EP, began collaborating with Sebastian Metzgar, a freelance composer from the US they contracted, forming a duet band called A F T R H R. On Christmas Eve 2015, they released a new single, So Divine.
 5 months later, they released a second single Perfect.
 On January 13, 2017, they released a third single Walking on Air.
 All three singles retained the stylistic change that they introduced on Nightscape EP.
-On April 10, 2019, AFTRHR released their EP 'Closing In' which had a total of 5 tracks including: Closing In, All Night, Drifting, Don't Give A, Blooms.
+On April 10, 2019, AFTRHR released their EP 'Closing In' which had a total of five tracks including: Closing In, All Night, Drifting, Don't Give A, Blooms.

 Reunions and future (2019–present)

 On November 29, 2019, There for Tomorrow reunited for a one-off reunion show at The Beacham in Orlando, Florida, to celebrate the 10 year anniversary of their album A Little Faster.
-On May 21, 2020, and amidst the COVID-19 pandemic, the band announced another one-off performance over a livestream on June 9 of that year.
+On May 21, 2020, amidst the COVID-19 pandemic, the band announced another one-off performance over a livestream on June 9 of that year.